 So, if you're heading down either the wedding or graduation aisle this month, you might want to start by de-stressing with a big bowl of ...
-Share a free sample Personal Astrology Profile.
-What makes you unique?
-Discover a snapshot of the cosmos at your birth and the forces that shape you.
+Share a free sample Friends and Lovers.
+Are you two best friends and lovers?
+Try a free sample of this powerful reading today!

 COOL AS A CUCUMBER SUMMER SOUP

 3 cucumbers, peeled and sliced thickly

 2 tablespoons of salted butter